Creating Better Lives In Shasta County

 - Median household income —$44,651— was 36.8% lower than the state average.

 - The percentage of residents holding at least a bachelor’s degree (18.8%) was 40% lower than the state average.

 We recognize that the goals of Prosperity can only be achieved by coming together with like-minded partners committed to this effort.
-We also know that in order to create lasting change, we must determine and address root cause issues.
-We will do this by tackling the causes of poverty in a holistic and sustainable manner, while building on existing programs and strategies in our community with a proven success rate, affecting a greater number of our neighbors and communities.
+We also know that in order to create lasting change, we need to address root-cause issues.
+We do this by tackling the causes of poverty in a holistic and sustainable way.
+At the same time, we build on existing programs and strategies in our community with a proven success rate, affecting a greater number of our neighbors and communities.

 This collective impact approach requires the commitment of a group of organizations — including nonprofits, government, business, and philanthropy — to coordinate their efforts around a clearly defined goal.

-United Way of Northern California has pledged to coordinate fundraising and implementation activities in support of the Prosperity Initiative and envisions a three-year effort with financial and in-kind resources provided by a number of non-profits, along with banks, foundations and government agencies.
+United Way of Northern California coordinated fundraising and implementation activities in support of the Prosperity Initiative, with financial and in-kind resources provided by a number of nonprofits, along with banks, foundations and government agencies.